 Indo-jazz is a musical genre influenced by jazz, classical music, and Indian music.
 Its structure and rhythms are inspired by Indian music, with a dash of jazz improvisation thrown in for good measure.
 While the name itself is new, the notion dates back to the mid-1950s at the very least.

-Read our full post about What Is Indo Jazz? and next discover the 10 best Indo Jazz albums.
+Read our full post about What Is Indo Jazz?
+Next discover the 10 best Indo Jazz albums and finally Jazz in India in the 21st Century.

 Smooth Jazz

 Smooth jazz first became popular in the 1980s.
 Smooth jazz (also known as “adult contemporary”) is characterized by slower rhythms and melodic instrumental or vocal solos.
 Most smooth-jazz pieces are slow enough to be classified as “ballads.”
-Saxophones and vocals are two of the most popular solo instruments in the genre, which was so popular in the 1990s and early 2000s that many radio stations had an entirely smooth-jazz format.
+Saxophones and vocals are two of the most popular solo instruments in the genre, which was so popular in the 1990s and early 2000s that many radio stations ran entirely smooth-jazz formats.

 Discover the 10+1 best smooth jazz albums.